National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 ![New Data Use Request (DUR) form.](images/access/fig-access-060-new-dur.png){#fig-access-060-new-dur fig-alt="New Data Use Request (DUR) form."}

 Moving to the main content of the DUR form, the first three questions prompt for a Title, Abstract, and Research Project Rationale.
 (The green Submit button is always visible, and will be clickable when all fields for the DUR are properly completed.)
-Title and Abstract are self-descriptive, but know that these entries will be listed for others to see, both inside the Enclave via the Explore Projects dashboard, and outside at <https://covid.cd2h.org/dashboard/>.
+Title and Abstract are self-descriptive, but know that these entries will be listed for others to see, both inside the N3C Data Enclave via the Explore Projects dashboard, and outside at <https://covid.cd2h.org/dashboard/>.

 The Research Project Rationale deserves special attention.
 This information will be visible only to you (the submitter) and the Data Access Committee (DAC) who will approve or deny the request.